 Standard metadata are common to all Opendatasoft portal.
 They are the default metadata of any dataset.
 They should be configured in the Information > Standard tab of the edition interface of a dataset.
 Once the dataset is published, the standard metadata will be displayed in the Information tab of the dataset (front office).

-Refer to the table below to know more about the available metadata and how to configure them.
+The following table includes more information about the available metadata and how to configure them.

 |Title||Title of the dataset.
 Only metadata located above the edition tabs of the interface instead of in the Information tab.||Write a dataset title in the textbox.
 All special characters are supported.
 Modifying the title does not change the technical identifier of the dataset.|

 |Identifier||Technical identifier of the dataset.||